nrinaudo/kantan.codecs/README.md

 duplication and provides a common vocabulary for all kantan libraries.

 It really isn't meant to be used directly and is more of a support library for more directly useful ones.

-## A note on common abstractions
-I use, and plan to keep on using, both [scalaz](https://github.com/scalaz/scalaz) and [cats](https://github.com/typelevel/cats), and do not wish to make a final choice between the two.
-This means that kantan.codecs doesn't either, and cannot use the abstractions and data types found in either of them.

-This is something I can live with for the most part, except for `\/` or `Xor`.
-I can't bring myself to work with the standard `Either` to encode the result of operations that can fail.
-This has led to the creation of `Result`, which is kind of `\/`, kind of `Xor`, and a (very) little bit its own thing.

-Does the world really need a *fourth* disjunction type?
-Probably not.
-But I did.